 Damping Factor (8ohms), 10 Hz-400 Hz: > 200

 Crown Audio is featured in My New Microphone’s Top Best Power Amplifier Brands In The World.

 The Anthem STR (link to check the price at Crutchfield) is a stereo integrated amplifier with a built-in DAC and Anthem’s proprietary Room Correction technology.
 Its damping factor is listed as:

 Hertz Mille ML Power 1

-The Hertz Mille ML Power 1 (link to compare prices at select retailers) is a mono subwoofer amplifier.
+The Hertz Mille ML Power 1 (link to check the price on Amazon) is a mono subwoofer amplifier.
 Its damping factor is listed as:

 Damping factor (100 Hz @ 4Ω): 100

 The McIntosh MC2152 (link to check out the amplifier at the official McIntosh website) is a 2-Channel Vacuum Tube Amplifier.
 Its damping factor is listed as:

 Damping Factor: >18